 Disease gastroesophageal reflux (GERD) is a condition in which heartburn is a symptom.
 Stomach acid refluxes into the esophagus and causes pain.

 This pain may feel like a burning sensation behind the sternum, either as a spasm or a sharp pain.
-Many times, the pain of acid reflux can be confused with the pain of a heart attack.
+The pain of acid reflux can often be confused with the pain of a heart attack.

 The pain of acid reflux (heartburn) may remain in the lower chest or may radiate to the back of the throat and be associated with a bitter taste in that part.

 If there is acid reflux near the larynx in the throat, it can cause episodes of coughing or hoarseness.
-Refluxing for extended periods of time can be so severe that the acid wears out the enamel of the teeth and causes the decomposition.
+Refluxing for extended periods can be so severe that the acid wears out the enamel of the teeth and causes decomposition.

-Symptoms often get worse after heavy meals, leaning forward or lying down.
+Symptoms often worsen after heavy meals, leaning forward, or lying down.
 Those affected can often wake up from sleep with heartburn.

 Heartburn is not without complications.
 If ignored, recurrent irritation and inflammation of the esophagus can cause ulcers, which are small areas of tissue breakage.
-These can cause serious bleeding.
+These can cause severe bleeding.

-In addition, scarring and stenosis are other major complications of GERD.
+In addition, scarring and stenosis are other significant complications of GERD.

-Changes in the type of cells lining the esophagus can be the result of acid reflux, which causes a condition known as Barrett’s esophagus, which is associated with an increased risk of esophageal cancer.
+Changes in the type of cells lining the esophagus can result from acid reflux, which causes a condition known as Barrett’s esophagus, which is associated with an increased risk of esophageal cancer.

 Diagnosis of heartburn